apache/cloudstack-documentation/source/installguide/management-server/_database.rst

          setenforce permissive

 #.
 Set up the database.

+   The cloudstack-setup-databases script is used for creating the cloudstack databases (cloud, cloud_usage), creating a user (cloud), granting permissions to the user and preparing the tables for the first startup of the management server.

-The following command creates the "cloud" user
-   on the database.
+   The following command creates the "cloud" user on the database.

    .. parsed-literal::